 Alerts can enter an organization at inconceivable rates.
-Security teams are tasked with sifting through hundreds, if not thousands of alerts per day, making it difficult to prioritize files without spending resources, in the form of time, and reverse engineering and analysis efforts, on false positives.
-While this is acknowledgedly a significant challenge posed to security teams during the present time, the reality is many organizations lack the capability to automate their analysis and response efforts.
+Security teams are tasked with sifting through countless alerts, making it difficult to prioritize files without spending resources, in the form of time and reverse engineering efforts, on false positives.
+While this is acknowledgedly a significant challenge posed to security teams during the present time, the reality remains that many organizations lack the capabilities to automate their malware analysis and incident response.

-Matt details his findings from working with Intezer Analyze™ in a 12-page report, which can be accessed here.
+Matt details his findings in a 12-page report, which can be accessed here.

 The full report examines:

 • Intezer’s unique approach to malware analysis and the biological principles guiding the company’s technology

 • Using Intezer to find links between malware and threat actor campaigns

 • How Intezer can integrate with your incident response (IR) and security operations center system (SOC) workflows to provide

 Matt and I also sat down on November 29 for a SANS webcast titled The Human Side of Malware, to discuss the human element of malware and the importance of code reuse.
 During the webcast I analyze the code of BadRabbit ransomware using Genetic Malware Analysis.
 Additionally, through the example of RawPOS, a successful card-scraping malware family used frequently between 2008 and 2017, Matt investigates if Intezer Analyze can qualify the malware as malicious and tie together two tools from the same threat actor to build out the profile of a campaign.